adiprasetyaxyz/satu-darah/back-end/docs/event.md

 Query params :

-- blood_provider : Search by blood_provider, - using like, optional
+- bloodProvider : Search by bloodProvider, - using like, optional
 - region : Search by region, using like, optional
 - date : Search by date, optional
 - page : number of page, default 1